canonical/operator/README.md

 class MyCharm(CharmBase):
     pass

 if __name__ == "__main__":
     main(MyCharm)
 ```

-This charm does nothing, though.
-Typically, you'll want to observe specific
+This charm does nothing, though, so you'll typically want to observe some Juju
-Juju events with logic similar to this:
+events, such as `start`:

 ```python
 class MyCharm(CharmBase):